OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 ## Hosting

-Obviously, if you want to run your app in a container, you need somewhere to host it for people to access.
-There are plenty of vendors offering container hosting, and not just the big 3 of [Microsoft Azure](https://azure.microsoft.com/), [Google Cloud](https://cloud.google.com/), and [Amazon Web Services](https://aws.amazon.com/).
+If you want to run your app in a container, you need somewhere to host it for people to access.
+Many vendors offer container hosting, and not just the big 3 of [Microsoft Azure](https://azure.microsoft.com/), [Google Cloud](https://cloud.google.com/), and [Amazon Web Services](https://aws.amazon.com/).

 You're not limited to cloud services, as most major operating systems support Docker images.
 So, if you want to host your app on your own hardware, such as a server or your own computer for testing, you can.